pixeljetstream/r3e-trace-analysis/README.md

 App developers should set both ```viewer.fulldata``` and ```record.fulldata``` to true.

 ### History
+* 6.12.2015:
+ * Refactored viewer code to split the giant file into subsystems
+ * Minor bugfix when selecting a property after a comparison was done before
 * 14.11.2015:
  * Updated to latest r3e shared memory
  * Added "config.record.fulldata" and "config.viewer.fulldata" default off, for app developers to do full data tracing